If you’ve lived with roommates before, you know that it can be a lot of fun. However, it can also be very stressful.

 When choosing a roommate, people don’t typically pick someone who engages in criminal activities.

-However, sometimes no matter how much vetting you do, you can end up moving in with the wrong person, which can put you in danger, especially if this person brings trouble into the home or interacts with other people who engage in unlawful activity.
+However, sometimes no matter how much vetting you do, you can end up moving in with the wrong person.
+Certain individuals and their lifestyles can even put you in danger.
+This can be true if your roommate brings trouble into the home or interacts with other people who engage in unlawful activity.

-Overall, ensuring all the members of your household are following the laws can be difficult, which is why it is always a good idea to include a clause about illegal activity in your Roommate Agreement.
+Overall, it can be difficult to ensure all the members of your household are following the law.
+This is why it is always a good idea to include a clause about illegal activity in your Roommate Agreement.

 Signing Your Roommate Agreement